 Hard as it is to make the weight of history visible, it's so much more so to show its absence.
-In her rather astonishing show "Imagined Communities," Mila Teshaieva manages to do both. - Mark Feeney, Boston Sunday Globe, August 12, 2018
+In her rather astonishing show "Imagined Communities," Mila Teshaieva manages to do both. - Mark Feeney, The Boston Globe, August 12, 2018

 Imagined Communities, a retrospective of photographer Mila Teshaieva’s multi-year work on constructed identities, is drawn from three recent projects in which she interrogates the idea of nation as an "imagined community” and a political construct that is often in conflict with private and public memory.
 The striking photographs are especially relevant in a time when many countries are embroiled politically and culturally in refugee crises, immigration policy protest and debate, issues of national identity, and resurgent nationalism.